Your CV sucks? 10 resume mistakes to avoid (if you really want the job)

 Resume Mistake #10 – Crappy file naming

-Another one of the mistakes in a resume (or rather a file you send) is poor file naming.
+Another one of the gamedev resume mistakes is poor file naming.

 I know you probably created a couple of CVs (as they should be tailored for every role you’re applying for), but the name of the file you send also counts.
 It’s not as important as for example correct contact information, but it doesn’t look great when prospective employers that you’ve emailed your CV can see “My CV 3rd draft BEST ONE!!111 ALMOST FINAL”.